arushib2007/Course-Curriculum-Generator-Demo/README.md

 ## Prerequisites

-Before running this application locally, ensure you have the following installed:
+Before running this application locally, make sure that you have the following installed:

 - Node.js and npm (Node Package Manager)
 - Python 3